jjk-code-otter/climate-indicator-manager/README.md

 `git clone https://github.com/jjk-code-otter/climate-indicator-manager.git`

-An environment.yml file contains the details of the necessary conda environment.
-To setup the environment you will need to install Anaconda and then run
+Checkout the branch `jjk-upgrade`

-`conda env create -f <path_to_yaml_file>`
+`git checkout jjk-upgrade`

-The environment (called `wmo`) can then be activated by typing
+Next create a new conda environment using python 3.13 (I called mine `wmo_plus`) as the base then activate the environment

-`conda activate wmo`
+`conda activate wmo_plus`

-Navigate to the root directory of the repository and type
+then

 `pip install .`

-This should install the package.
+This should install the necessary dependencies.
+It might take a while.

 You will need to download a couple of different files if you want to calculate regional averages from gridded data.
 These include